pdobb/core_extensions/README.md

 # Core Extensions

-This is a collection of core extensions.
+This is a collection of core extensions to Ruby and Rails components.

 ## Compatibility